Cost of living in Belgium is high compared to the United States.

-Much like COLA, the overseas Cost Of Leaving Allowance, or OCOLA, is a taxable additional allowance the military offers service members stationed overseas to help balance the prices in higher-cost locations.
-The military determines your OCOLA rate based on several factors, including where you are moving to, how long you will be stationed there, whether or not you will be living in the barracks, how many dependents you have, how long you have served in the military, and your military pay grade.
+The overseas Cost Of Leaving Allowance, or COLA, is a taxable additional allowance the military offers service members stationed overseas to help balance the prices in higher-cost locations.
+The military determines your COLA rate based on several factors, including where you are moving to, how long you will be stationed there, whether or not you will be living in the barracks, how many dependents you have, how long you have served in the military, and your military pay grade.

 Overseas Housing Allowance

 Overseas Housing Allowance, or OHA, involves: